Keyboardly-App/keyboardly-dev/Addon.md

 > On DynamicFeatureImpl class, there is 2 override methods:
 <br> - `getView()`  : will be used for return view.
 <br> - `getSubMenus()`  : for return submenus to show on keyboard navigation.<br>
-> On this class, an add on can configured with empty submenus and only with a default view, or with some submenus without default view.
-And if an add on not contain a default view or submenus, the add on will doesn't work.

 4. Start build your own feature on `KeyboardActionView` class.